voldemar-p/one-pagers/README.md

 # one-pagers
-Responsive one page websites created with HTML5, CSS3 and SCSS
+Responsive design with HTML5, CSS3 and SCSS